RangamaniLabUCSD/smart-comp-sci/scripts/README.md

                         saga cluster
 ```

-There are currently 5 ways to execute the scripts.
+There are currently 6 ways to execute the scripts.
+Note that options 3, 4, and 5 can be readily adapted to run on other HPC clusters as needed.

 1. By running the script without any additional flags, e.g
     ```